Stephen Fildes

 • South Australian Spatial Tertiary Research and Development Award for Master of Spatial Information Science Thesis (2005)

-• Joint first place grade honour for Postgraduate Diploma in GIS & RS Thesis (1996)
+• First place grade honour for Postgraduate Diploma in GIS & RS Thesis (1996)

 • Australian Institute of Cartographers Award (Outstanding Student Medal) (1992)